hakank/picat_regex/README.md

 ### Captures

-The first element in Captures is the string from the first matched position to the last matched position.
+Except for the predicates in the regex_find* family, the first element in Captures is the string from the first matched position to the last matched position.
 The rest of the elements are the individual grouping  captures (if any).

 For example, in the call
    ```